-A brand new HQIP guide outlining how clinical audit can be used by commissioners to assure both quality and drive continuous improvement in patient care.
+This HQIP guide outlines how clinical audit can be used by commissioners to assure both quality and drive continuous improvement in patient care.

 In addition to those who commission services and CCG quality leads, this guidance will also be of interest to clinicians, clinical audit staff and NHS Trust Board members, particularly those who wish to negotiate and collaborate with their local commissioners.